 This expression handles other simple cases correctly, too.
 You should notice that it isn't really important how many objects appear in each class.
 Instead, the fraction of all examples that appear in the class is what matters.
 This fraction is the prior probability that an item will belong to the class.
-You should try what happens if you have two classes, with an even number of examples in each; 256 classes, with an even number of examples in each; 256 classes, with an even number of examples in each; 256 classes, with an even number of examples in each; 256 classes, with an even number of examples in each; 256 classes, with p(1) = 1/2, p(2) = 1/4, p(3) = 1/8, p(4) = 1/16 and p(5) = 1/16.
+You should try what happens if you have two classes, with an even number of examples in each; 256 classes, with an even number of examples in each; and 5 classes, with p(1) = 1/2, p(2) = 1/4, p(3) = 1/8, p(4) = 1/16 and p(5) = 1/16.
 If you try other examples, you may find it hard to construct a scheme where you can send as few bits on average as this expression predicts.
 It turns out that, in general, the smallest number of bits you will need to send me is given by the expression under all conditions, though it may be hard or impossible to determine what representation is required to achieve this number.

-$$-\sum_i p(i) \log_2 p(i)$$
+$$-\sum{i} p(i) \log_2 p(i)$$